HDN1942/bf1942-modding-scripts/README.md

 * `png`

   Portable Network Graphics format with lossless compression

+* `dds`

+  Direct Draw Surface format with DXT1/BC1 encoding, the native Battlefield 1942 level texture format

+Formats are determined automatically from source/destination path.

 Positional arguments:
 * `source_path`

-  Source directory containing files in the `--in-format` format
+  Source path of file, or path to directory containing files to be converted

 * `destination_path`

-  Destination directory for converted files
+  Destination path of file or directory for converted file(s)

-Options:
-* `-i`, `--in-format`

-  Required, the input format

-* `-o`, `--out-format`

-  Required, the output format

-* `--overwrite`

-  Overwrite any existing files in destination path

 #### Calculate strategic area coordinates from map coordinates